Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Related work

 \section{Related work}

-\paragraph{Formal-distributional semantics.} Integrating distributional semantics with formal / symbolic semantics is challenging in the field of artificial intelligence.
-In the Reasoning domain, for example, existing approaches usually perform symbolic behaviour via explicitly symbolic representation injection, including graph \cite{khashabi2018question,khot2017answering,jansen2017framing,thayaparan2021explainable}, linear programming \cite{valentino2022case,thayaparan2024differentiable}, adopting iterative methods, using sparse or dense encoding mechanisms \cite{valentino2020explainable,lin2020differentiable,valentino2022hybrid,bostrom-etal-2021-flexible}, or synthetic natural language expression \cite{clark2020transformers,yanaka-etal-2021-sygns,fu2024exploring}, among others.
-Comparatively, we explore the formal semantic property over distributional semantics via latent sentence geometry, which can potentially deliver better interpretation to current LMs.
+\paragraph{Formal-distributional semantics.} Integrating distributional semantics with formal / symbolic semantics is challenging due to the difficulty of optimisation over discrete space \cite{van2023nesi}.
+In the Reasoning domain, existing approaches usually perform symbolic behaviour via explicitly symbolic representation injection, including graph \cite{khashabi2018question,khot2017answering,jansen2017framing,thayaparan2021explainable}, linear programming \cite{valentino2022case,thayaparan2024differentiable}, adopting iterative methods, using sparse or dense encoding mechanisms \cite{valentino2020explainable,lin2020differentiable,valentino2022hybrid,bostrom-etal-2021-flexible}, or synthetic natural language expression \cite{clark2020transformers,yanaka-etal-2021-sygns,fu2024exploring}, among others.
+Comparatively, we explore the formal semantic property over distributional semantics via latent sentence geometry, which can potentially deliver better interpretation and control to current LMs.

 \paragraph{Language geometry.} There is a line of work that studies the geometry of word and sentence representations \cite{arora-etal-2016-latent,mimno-thompson-2017-strange,ethayarajh-2019-contextual,reif2019visualizing,li2020sentence,chang2022geometry,jiang2024uncovering}.
 E.g., $king - man + woman = queen$, which the word vectors can be manipulated with geometric algebra.
 This phenomenon indicates the linear subspaces in language representations, similar features are encoded as a close direction in latent space, which has been widely explored ranging from word \cite{mikolov2013distributed} to sentences \cite{ushio2021bert}, Transformer-based LMs \cite{merullo2023language,hernandez2023linearity}, and multi-modal models \cite{trager2023linear,huh2024platonic}.
 Under the linear subspace hypotheses, a significant work explored the interpretability \cite{li2022emergent,geva2022transformer,nanda2023emergent} and controllability \cite{trager2023linear,merullo2023language,turner2023activation} of neural networks.
 In this work, we emphasise the formal semantic geometry for bridging the distributional and formal semantics, which is currently under-explored.